michelou/rust-examples/RESOURCES.md

 ## <span id="training">Training and Tutorials</span>

+- [A Not so Short Introduction to the Rust Programming Language][tutorial_mueller] by Kasper Müller, November 2021.
 - [learn-rust Series](https://dev.to/cthutu/series/13395) by Matt Davies.
   - [Rust #8: Strings](https://dev.to/cthutu/rust-8-strings-53o), August 2021.
   - [Rust #7: Command-Line interfaces](https://dev.to/cthutu/rust-7-command-line-interfaces-4084), August 2021.